-Amoeba is one of the well taught unicellular protozoans.
-Amoeba is the generic name, and one of amoeba’s main characteristics is the lack of a particular shape for the body or the cell.
+Amoeba is one of the well-known unicellular protozoans.
+Amoeba is the generic name, and one of its main characteristics is the lack of a particular shape for the body or the cell.
 This shapeless creature can change the density of its body contents so that the shape varies accordingly.
-The entire cell contents are covered with the cell membrane or plasma membrane.
-Additionally, each cell organelle is covered with the cell membrane.
+The entire cell content encloses by a cell membrane and each cell organelle covers by a membrane.
 At the anterior end of the cell, amoeba can form a tubular pseudopod by controlling the density of the cytoplasm.
 In addition, there are few secondary pseudopods branching from the main one.

-Amoeba is a heterotrophic organism that shows both anabolic and catabolic functions inside the cell.
-Although they do not have a specific mouth, amoebae can feed through phagocytosis.
-Food particles are encased into small vacuoles and the digestion take place after that.
-There may be one or more nuclei inside the cell, and the contractile vacuole is helpful to maintain the ionic and osmotic balance of the entire cell.
-Amoebae show asexual reproduction, which takes place through mitosis and cytokinesis.
+Also, amoeba is a heterotrophic organism that shows both anabolic and catabolic functions inside the cell.
+Although they do not have a specific mouth, they can feed through phagocytosis.
+They are able to encase food particles into small vacuoles and digest them.
+Furthermore, there may be one or more nuclei inside the cell, and the contractile vacuole is helpful to maintain the ionic and osmotic balance of the entire cell.
+Moreover, they show asexual reproduction, which takes place through mitosis and cytokinesis.

 Amoeba could sometimes cause problems for other animals including humans with amoebic diarrhoea.
 Thus, it is evident that despite their small microscopic size amoebae could be significant for the economy of people.

-Paramecium is a well-known and well-studied protozoan.
-This unicellular creature has a characteristic body cover with cilia; hence, they are categorized as ciliates.
-Paramecium is the scientific, generic name, and it is used as the common name, as well.
-Paramecium is well known for its characteristic shape that resembles the sole of a shoe, which is anteriorly rounded and posteriorly pointed.
-The stiff but elastic pellicle membrane maintains this definite shape of paramecium.
-Paramecium can move through the water body by moving its cilia to a beat along a 120¬0 angle.
+Paramecium is a well-known and well-studied protozoan similar to an amoeba.
+This unicellular creature has a characteristic body cover with cilia.
+Hence, it is a ciliate.
+Paramecium is the scientific, generic name, and it is a common name as well.
+Furthermore, paramecium is well known for its characteristic shape that resembles the sole of a shoe, which is anteriorly rounded and posteriorly pointed.
+The stiff but elastic pellicle membrane maintains this definite shape of a paramecium.